solarsailer/matthieuoger.com/content/posts/2019-04-13-a-real-dial.md

 >
 > I would argue that’s how you know that you’ve made something well.
 >
-> **When you come across an article set in a superb typeface for reading, some excellent airport signage or a well designed door handle, you don’t think about it or even notice it.
+> <mark>When you come across an article set in a superb typeface for reading, some excellent airport signage or a well designed door handle, you don’t think about it or even notice it.
 If anything you might just notice being happier, or simply not frustrated.
-That’s how you know a design is great: it _disappears_.**
+That’s how you know a design is great: it _disappears_.</mark>

-<small>(Emphasis mine)</small>